nosarthur/gita/README.md

 - `gita super myrepo1 commit -am 'fix a bug'` executes `git commit -am 'fix a bug'` for `myrepo1`
-- `gita super checkout master` puts all repos on the master branch
+- `gita super checkout master` puts all repos on the master branch (also see the customization example)
 - `gita super frontend_repo backend_repo checkout new-feature` puts the two chosen repos on the `new-feature` branch